The translation of this document is outdated.

 and for reimbursement of work-related expenditures;

-13) determine the remuneration for the chairperson of the city
+13) determine the remuneration for the council chairperson his

-14) determine, if such is not prohibited or prescribed by laws
+14) determine, if such is not prohibited or laid down in laws

 or Cabinet regulations, the charges for: